arm7254-gene/applied-bioinfo/Week4/README.md

 8. What is its name and function?
    - conserved hypothetical protein
-   - UniProt: Extracellular matrix-binding protein ebh - Promotes bacterial attachment to both soluble and immobilized forms of         fibronectin (Fn), in a dose-dependent and saturable manner.
+   - Protein: Extracellular matrix-binding protein ebh
+   - Function: Promotes bacterial attachment to both soluble and immobilized forms of         fibronectin (Fn), in a dose-dependent and saturable manner.

 10. Pick another gene and describe its name and function.
+    - recF
+    - Length: 1113 bp
+    - Location: NC_007795.1:3912-5024
+    - Protein: DNA replication and repair protein RecF
+    - Function: The RecF protein is involved in DNA metabolism; it is required for DNA replication and normal SOS inducibility.
+RecF binds preferentially to single-stranded, linear DNA.
+It also seems to bind ATP.

-11. Look at the genomic features, are these closely packed, is there a lot of intragenomic space?
+12. Look at the genomic features, are these closely packed, is there a lot of intragenomic space?
-12. Using IGV estimate how much of the genome is covered by coding sequences.
+13. Using IGV estimate how much of the genome is covered by coding sequences.
-13. Find alternative genome builds that could be used to perhaps answer a different question (find their accession numbers).
+14. Find alternative genome builds that could be used to perhaps answer a different question (find their accession numbers).